|Jet in Carina WFC3 IR [Courtesy NASA]

 Thus, the thinking goes, we should not be surprised that we find ourselves in a universe that has somehow beaten the one-in-10120 odds to be life-friendly (to pick just the cosmological constant paradox), because it had to happen somewhere, and, besides, if our universe were not life-friendly, then we would not be here to talk about it.
 In other words, these researchers propose that the multiverse (or the "cosmic landscape") actually exists in some sense, but acknowledge that the vast, vast majority of these universes are utterly sterile -- either very short-lived or else completely devoid of atoms or other structures, much less sentient living organisms like us contemplating the meaning of their existence.

-However, many researchers, including Lee Smolin, Joseph Ellis and Joseph Silk [Smolin2015; Ellis2017, to name just three) remain extremely uncomfortable with hypothesizing a multiverse and invoking the anthropic principle.
+However, many researchers, including Lee Smolin, Joseph Ellis and Joseph Silk [Smolin2015; Ellis2014], to name just three, remain extremely uncomfortable with hypothesizing a vast multiverse and invoking the anthropic principle.
 For one thing, it sounds too much like a tautology with no real substance.
 More importantly, proposing a staggeringly large number of unseen universes, all to explain the cosmic coincidences, is a flagrant violation of Occam's razor, "Entities must not be multiplied beyond necessity."
-Isn't there a better explanation than this?!

-In the end, the Lewis-Barnes book [Lewis2016] does not offer any firm answers -- only more questions.
-The one thing that is certain, though, is that our knowledge of the basic underlying mathematical laws governing the universe is incomplete.
-If examination of these paradoxes eventually leads to a greater understanding of these laws, it will have all been worthwhile.
+In the end, the Lewis-Barnes book [Lewis2016] and Barnes' paper [Barnes2013] do not offer any firm answers -- only more perplexing questions.
+They do emphasize, though, that our knowledge of the basic underlying mathematical laws governing the universe is incomplete.
+If examination of these paradoxes eventually leads to a greater understanding of these laws, it will have been well worthwhile.